alaugks/spring-messagesource-base/README.md

 // "Your email john.doe@example.com has been registered."
 Object[] args = {"john.doe@example.com"};
-this.messageSource.getMessage("email-notice", args, locale);
+this.messageSource.getMessage("validation.email.exists", args, locale);
-this.messageSource.getMessage("messages.email-notice", args, locale);
+this.messageSource.getMessage("messages.validation.email.exists", args, locale);

 // "This is a default message."
 //String defaultMessage = this.messageSource.getMessage("default-message", null, locale);